takado8/Tetris/README.md

 After the trial the weaker half of the population is removed.
 Now those with better fitness will reproduce.
 10% of population is randomly selected, than best two will reproduce.
 Process repeats untill the population will be restored.
-Population is now tested again, and whole cycle repeats.
+Population is now tested again and whole cycle repeats.

 Genetic variability is provided by the crossing-over process and mutation.
 In this project, crossing-over process refers to creating a new genotype from existing two, by summing corresponding genes weighted towards more fitted parrent and normalizing derived vector.